wasimbaig/espcap/README.md

 ./espcap.py --dir=../test_pcaps --node=10.0.0.1:9200
 </pre>
 7. cd into the <tt>espcap/scripts</tt> directory.
-8. Run <tt>packet_query.sh as follows to check that the packet data resides in your Elasticsearch cluster:
+8. Run <tt>packet_query.sh</tt> as follows to check that the packet data resides in your Elasticsearch cluster:
 <pre>
 ./packet_query.sh 10.0.0.1:9200